sho7650/db_seed_test/README.md

 ## Notice

-If you deploy it by this Heroku button, heroku install a paid Heroku postgres add-on.
+If you deploy this sample application by this Heroku button, heroku install a paid Heroku postgres add-on.